ms-jpq/coq_nvim/docs/STATISTICS.md

 This is a misleading statistic for several reasons.

-, the price `coq.nvim` pays for being collaboratively scheduled is that sources are executed interleavingly.
+The price `coq.nvim` pays for being collaboratively scheduled is that sources are executed interleavingly.

 This means that one slow source can slow down all sources, with the exception being `LSP`, whose results is mostly calculated by other processes.

+This also means that the time spans are **not additive**.
+Say five sources take 20ms to complete, the total execution time is 20ms, not 100ms.